-- Bird's Eye View
+- Bird's Eye View (987c SI combo only)

-- Bird's Eye/Chart Combo View
+- Chart/Bird's Eye Combo View (987c SI combo only)

 - Chart View

+(987c SI combo only)

-- Chart/3D Combo View
+- Chart/Sonar Combo View (987c SI combo only)

-- Chart/2D Combo View
+- Chart/Side Combo View (987c SI combo only)

-- GPS Diagnostic View.
+- GPS Diagnostic View (987c SI combo only)

+Chart/Side Combo View is the default view for the 987 SI Combo model when it is first powered up, while Side Imaging View is the default view for the 981 SI model when it is first powered up.
 When the VIEW key is pressed, the display cycles through the available views.
 When the EXIT key is pressed, the display cycles through the available views in reverse order.
 Any view can be hidden or displayed as part of the view rotation using the Views Menu tab.